VMO stands for vastus medialis oblique and is part of the vastus medialis quadriceps muscle at the front of the thigh.

-VMO is an active and dynamic stabiliser of the patella.
-In healthy, pain free individuals the fibres of VMO are active throughout the range of movement.
-In patients with Patello-Femoral Knee Pain (Chondromalacia Patella) the fibres contract in phases, inconsistently and fatigue easily.
+VMO is important in keeping the kneecap tracking correctly.
+It is an active and dynamic stabiliser of the patella.
+In healthy, pain free individuals the fibers of the VMO are active throughout the range of movement.
+In patients with patellofemoral knee pain or chondromalacia patella the fibres contract in phases inconsistently and fatigue easily.

 First you must ensure that VMO is contracting properly.
-Long-term injuries such as Patello-femoral knee pain are a result of VMO malfunction, however some acute injuries cause the inhibition of VMO (e.g. Anterior Cruciate Ligament rupture, Patella dislocation & Meniscal tears).
+Long term injuries such as Patellofemoral knee pain are often caused by VMO malfunction, however some acute injuries also cause the inhibition of VMO for example anterior cruciate ligament rupture, patella dislocation & meniscal tears.

 To check the contraction of VMO sit with your legs out in front and a rolled up towel under the injured knee which should be slightly bent.
 Put your fingers over the area of VMO muscle on the inside of the thigh and contract the muscle.
 The knee should push down into the towel and the leg straighten so that the foot lifts off the couch.
 You should feel a strong contraction under your fingers.

 If the muscle does not contract, continue to practice whilst pressing down gently on the muscle and concentrating on contracting the fibers underneath your fingers.
 If the muscle does contract, continue with strengthening exercises.

 Sitting on a chair palpate or feel the VMO muscle.
 Start to slowly straighten the knee and ensure the VMO contracts.
 Maintain the contraction throughout the movement as you fully straighten the knee and bend it again.
 Repeat this twice daily until you can maintain a strong constant contraction 10 times in a row